BartMassey/ttt-bench/README.md

 * C[clang]: Compiled with Clang with `-O3`.
 See the
   `Makefile` for other optimization flags.

 * C[gcc]: Compiled with GCC with `-O4`.
-See the
-  `Makefile` for other optimization flags.
-I am deeply suspicious of the doubled runtime vs `clang` and `rustc`: could be real, could be an artifact of the benchmark setup being taken advantage of by LLVM.
+See the `Makefile` for other optimization flags.
+I am deeply suspicious of the doubled runtime of GCC *vs* LLVM's `clang` and `rustc`: could be real, could be an artifact of the benchmark setup being taken advantage of by LLVM.

 * Java[100]: Compiled with Oracle `javac` with `-O`.
 The 100-iteration timing loop amortizes away much of the